FreeMathBooks/free-math-books-collection/Math-History/ReadMe.md

 * 📖 **[Calculus Made Easy](https://freemathematicsbooks.com/B.aspx?FileName=Calculus-Made-Easy--Silvanus-Thompson)** — *by Silvanus P. Thompson*
 * 📖 **[Calculus and Probability for Actuarial Students](https://freemathematicsbooks.com/B.aspx?FileName=Calculus-Probability-Actuarial-Students--Alfred-Henry)** — *by Alfred Henry*

+Making up Numbers: A History of Invention in Mathematics by Ekkehard Kopp	A-History-Invention-Math--Ekkehard-Kopp Paul Lorenzen - Mathematician and Logician by Heinzmann & Wolters	Mathematician-Logician--Paul-Lorenzen History of Mathematics Teaching & Learning by Karp & Furinghetti	History-Math-Teaching-Learning--Karp--Furinghetti Mathematics in the Age of the Turing Machine by Thomas C. Hales	Mathematics-Age-Turing-Machine--Thomas-Hales The Survival of a Mathematician by Steven G. Krantz	The-Survival-Mathematician--Steven-Krantz

 ---

 ### 🔙 Navigation